-This project meets both the (Global Environment Fund) GEF's OP9 eligibility and the agreed priorities of the Laura Water Lens Protection Coordinating Committee.
+This project meets the agreed priorities of the Laura Water Lens Protection Coordinating Committee.

-D. Linkage to National Priorities and Programmes
+F. Linkage to National Priorities and Programmes

 The proposal is also compatible with the following International and Regional Multilateral Agreements to which the RMI is a signatory: